emacs-mirror/emacs/mps/manual/source/guide/lang.rst

 2. It must contain a pointer to the new location of the object (a :term:`forwarding pointer`).

-3. The scan method and the skip method will both need to know the length of the forwarding object.
+3. The :ref:`scan method <guide-lang-scan>` and the skip method will both need to know the length of the forwarding object.
 This can be arbitarily long (in the case of string objects, for example) so it must contain a length field.

 This poses a problem, because the above analysis suggests that forwarding objects need to contain at least three words, but Scheme